mathdu07/FlipFour/README.md

 Goal
 ----
-    To make a game similar to Connect Four, but with a new important feature : the ability to flip the game grid.
+Make a game similar to Connect Four, but with a new important feature : the ability to flip the game grid.

 Gameplay
 --------